After (2019 film)

-After is a 2019 American romantic drama film directed by Jenny Gage and written by Gage, Susan McMartin and Tamara Chestna, based on the 2014 novel of the same name by Anna Todd.
-The film stars Josephine Langford and Hero Fiennes Tiffin and follows an inexperienced teenage girl who begins to romance a mysterious student during her first months of college.
+After is a 2019 American romantic drama film directed by Jenny Gage, who co-wrote the screenplay with Susan McMartin, Tamara Chestna, and Tom Betterton, based on the 2014 novel of the same name by Anna Todd.
+It is the first installment in the After film series.
+The film stars Hero Fiennes Tiffin and Josephine Langford and follows a young woman who begins to romance a mysterious student during her first months of college.
 The cast includes Selma Blair, Inanna Sarkis, Shane Paul McGhie, Pia Mia, Khadijha Red Thunder, Dylan Arnold, Samuel Larsen, Jennifer Beals and Peter Gallagher in supporting roles.

-After premiered at The Grove in Los Angeles on April 8, 2019.
-Despite largely negative reviews from critics, who criticized its screenplay and narrative glamorized abusive relationships, it was a commercial success, grossing $69.5 million worldwide against its $14 million budget.
+After premiered at The Grove in Los Angeles on April 8, 2019, and was released in the United States on April 12, by Aviron Pictures.
+Despite negative reviews from critics, who criticized its screenplay and narrative glamorizing abusive relationships, it was a commercial success, grossing over $69 million worldwide against its $14 million budget.

-The film launched the After film series.
+A sequel, After We Collided, was released in 2020.

 Plot

-Tessa Young begins her freshman year of college by moving into her dorm room with the help of her mother, Carol, and her boyfriend, Noah.
-During this process she meets her new roommate Steph and Steph's girlfriend Tristan.
+Tessa Young begins her first year of college by moving into her dorm room with the help of her mother, Carol, and her boyfriend, Noah.
+During this process she meets her new roommate Steph and her girlfriend Tristan.
 The day after, Tessa shares a brief encounter with Steph's friend, Hardin Scott.

-The following day Steph persuades Tessa to attend a party where she meets Steph's other friends: Zed, Molly, and Jace, and meets Hardin for the second time.
+The following day Steph persuades Tessa to attend a party where she meets her other friends: Zed, Molly, and Jace, and meets Hardin for the second time.
 The group play truth or dare, which reveals Tessa's virginity; she is dared to kiss Hardin but refuses.
 Later on at the party Hardin attempts to kiss Tessa, but she rejects his advances and leaves.

 The following day Tessa meets with Landon, a classmate she met on her first day of classes, who reveals to her that he and Hardin are soon to become stepbrothers, with his mother engaged to Hardin's father.
 Following a class debate Hardin again approaches Tessa and insists they start over, inviting her to a nearby lake.

 While they swim, Hardin kisses Tessa, saying that they cannot remain only friends.
-Later, the two encounter Molly and Zed at a diner, following which Tessa promises to tell her boyfriend about the kiss she shared with Hardin.
-Hardin tells her not to do so, saying that he does not date, disappointing Tessa.
-Noah surprises Tessa with a visit, and the two experience an evening together around a bonfire.
+Later, they encounter Molly and Zed at a diner, following which Tessa promises to tell her boyfriend about the kiss she shared with Hardin.
+He tells her not to do so, saying that he does not date, disappointing her.

+Noah surprises Tessa with a visit, and they experience an evening together around a bonfire.
 In a game of 'suck and blow' at the bonfire party, Jace purposely fails in order to kiss Tessa, making Hardin jealous and leading to a physical confrontation.
 While Noah sleeps in Tessa's bed after the party, she leaves to check in on Hardin, who has destroyed the house in a drunken rage.
-She comforts him and the two kiss.
+She comforts him and they kiss.